-WEAR ANALYSIS BELT CONDITION WEAR ANALYSIS BELT CONDITION Missing teeth: Replace belt Stone damage: Replace belt if damage is on edge Chipping (not serious): OK to run, but monitor condition Bevel wear (outboard edge only): OK to run, but monitor condition 200000000 Fuzzy edge cord: OK to run, but monitor condition DRIVE BELT ADJUSTM ENT IMPO RTANT Drive belt adjustments should be performed by an authorized Indian dealer, or an equivalent technician.
-Hook wear: Boplage bolt Indian dealer, or an e equivalent technician.
-Replace belt IMPORTANT Perform this procedure to achieve proper belt tension and alignment.
+WEAR ANALYSIS BELT CONDITION Stone damage: Replace belt if damage is on edge Bevel wear (outboard edge only): OK to run, but monitor condition 20000000

+DRIVE BELT ADJUSTMENT

+Drive belt adjustments should be performed by an authorized Indian dealer, or an equivalent technician.

+Perform this procedure to achieve proper belt tension and alignment.
 Belt tension should be set before performing the alignment procedure.